-There are a number of different onshore and offshore surveys, relating to both construction and environmental issues, which need to be completed before the construction of the Dudgeon Offshore Wind Farm can commence.
+There were a number of different onshore and offshore surveys, relating to both construction and environmental issues, which needed to be completed before construction of the Dudgeon Offshore Wind Farm could commence.

-Onshore, initial 'walkover' surveys along the cable corridor in North Norfolk and Breckland commenced during Spring 2013, and these included great crested newts and other protected species, as well as the mapping of trees, hedges, public rights of way point of access and other topographical features.
+Great Crested Newts and other protected species, as well as the mapping of trees, hedges, public rights of way, point of access and other topographical features.

-Stage 1 archaeological surveys have also been undertaken, as a result of which some trial trenching works will be undertaken after the 2014 harvest is complete with the aim of ensuring that there are no surprise archaeological finds during construction.
+Stage 1 archaeological surveys have also been undertaken, as a result of which some trial trenching works were undertaken after the 2014 harvest was completed with the aim of ensuring that there are no surprise archaeological finds during construction.

 During early 2014 a core penetration test and a borehole survey within the main wind farm site were undertaken; these were followed by catch sampling surveys during the summer months, both along the export cable corridor and within the wind farm site.